rahulraj77/skill_lab-2025/README.md

 The output of board is echoed through the command **``` sudo picocom -b 9600 /dev/ttyUSB0 --echo ```**

 ![UART Loopback Output](https://github.com/user-attachments/assets/f88d1d39-1700-4343-ae53-2404b0cdc7a8)

+## Integration of Ultrasonic Sensor

+The real-time data is been tracked from the ultrasonic sensor and is displayed in the terminal using the command